joaomcm/joaomcm.github.io/_pages/about.md

 On the teleoperation realm, he co-developed the Tele-Robotic Intelligent Nursing Assistant (TRINA) robot, which placed 4<sup>th</sup> in the ANA Avatar XPRIZE challenge, showing that intuitive and immersive teleoperation can be achieved without making use of intrusive exoskeleton devices.

-Currently, he is invesigating the issue of manipulation enhanced mapping and its relation to domestic object retrieval with mobile manipulators.
+Currently, he is investigating the issue of manipulation enhanced mapping and its relation to domestic object retrieval with mobile manipulators.

 News
 ======